sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Challenge questions

 ```
-If you are responsible for a greenfield project, would you start with Microservice architecture or monolith architecture?
+If you are responsible for a greenfield project, would
+you start with Microservice architecture or monolith
+architecture?
 Why?

-In the component architecture, what is the role of component and what is the role of application?
-How would you divide the required logic between the two?
+In the component architecture, what is the role of
+component and what is the role of application?
+How
+would you divide the required logic between the two?

 Why are we using a single repository for all 4 microservices?
 Isn't it a violation of the first rule of 12 factor app?

-In the "pal-tracker-distributed", we use 4 different databases, one for each application.
+In the "pal-tracker-distributed", we use 4 different
+databases, one for each application.

   - Is it a recommended practice?
     Should we have a single database instead?
-  - Is it possible to have database inconsistency among the databases if there are multiple databases?
-(For example, a user is deleted in User database, how does other databases reflect that change?)
-What would be the consequence to overall application behavior?
+  - Is it possible to have database inconsistency among
+    the databases if there are multiple databases?
+(For example,
+    a user is deleted in User database, how does other databases
+    reflect that change?)
+What would be the consequence to
+    overall application behavior?
   - Is it OK to have duplication among the multiple databases?
     (In 'pal-tracker-distributed", we don't have any duplicate data.)
   - Is distributed transaction possible in micro-service architecture?

 Application code should be insulated from data access logic?
 How do we achieve that in the "pal-tracker-distributed"?

-Why are there variations of a domain class, for example, why are there `TimeEntryForm`, `TimeEntryInfo`, `TimeEntryRecord`, `TimeEntryFields` classes?
+Why are there variations of a domain class, for example,
+why are there `TimeEntryForm`, `TimeEntryInfo`, `TimeEntryRecord`,
+`TimeEntryFields` classes?
 Where are they used?

-When Timesheet server needs to talk to registration server via REST call, where does the Timesheet server finds the address of the registration server?
+When Timesheet server needs to talk to registration server via
+REST call, where does the Timesheet server finds the address
+of the registration server?

 ```

 ## Trouble-shooting

-- ??
-Somehow port 8081 is taken on my machine and "openPorts" does not show if the port is taken by any process
+- *Somehow port 8081 is taken on my machine and "openPorts" does not show if the port is taken by any process (It is because the MaAfee is installed by VMware security team on my machine.)

   You can try the following command on Mac